loganwebb3/MECH105_algorithms/False_Position/README.md

 This is a matlab code to use the root finding method of False position.
 It takes two initail points on your function that have different signs and makes a secant line between them.
 Where this line crosses the x intercept is the first guess.
-Then it reareats the guesses using the new one until it reaches the desired relative error.
+Then it recreates the guesses using the new one until it reaches the desired relative error.
 Inputs:
 func - the function being evaluated xi - the lower guess